-Currently, we no longer develop EasyApache 3 and only release security updates.
-We have tentatively scheduled EasyApache 3 for deprecation at some point in 2018.
-You will receive at least three months notification prior to official deprecation.
-After that time, EasyApache 3 will no longer receive any updates.
+We no longer develop EasyApache 3 and only release security updates.
+We will deprecate EasyApache 3 on December 31, 2018.
+After that date, we will no longer update EasyApache 3.
+In cPanel & WHM version 78, we will remove support for EasyApache 3.
 For more information, read our cPanel Long-Term Support documentation.

 We strongly recommend that you upgrade to EasyApache 4.
 For more information, read our EasyApache 4 documentation.